hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 exit nano with `Control O` `Control X`.

-**NOTE: Later (not now) after you reboot, trickle recharging with the right voltage setting will take effect.**
+**NOTE: Later (not now) after we reboot, trickle recharging with the right voltage setting will take effect.**
-You can check the `sysfs` files to ensure that the charging voltage was correctly set.
+We can check the `sysfs` files to ensure that the charging voltage was correctly set.
 ```
 /sys/devices/platform/soc/soc:rpi_rtc/rtc/rtc0/charging_voltage:0
 /sys/devices/platform/soc/soc:rpi_rtc/rtc/rtc0/charging_voltage_max:4400000
 /sys/devices/platform/soc/soc:rpi_rtc/rtc/rtc0/charging_voltage_min:1300000
 ```
-If you like you could test the battery RTC functionality with:
+If we like we could test the battery RTC functionality with:
 ```
 echo +10 | sudo tee /sys/class/rtc/rtc0/wakealarm
 sudo halt